Omi

 Testing

-Through iterative prototyping, we evaluated network stability, pin availability, power delivery, and cable management within the enclosure.
-We ultimately selected the UNO R4 for its 5V support, increased pin capacity, and improved hardware integration, enabling a more stable and scalable system.
+Based on these tests, we selected the UNO R4 for its reliable 5V support, expanded pin capacity, and seamless hardware integration, enabling a more stable and scalable interaction system.

 outcome